joelBIT/mining-framework/README.md

 This module is used for cloning remote software repositories into a local directory named _/repositories_.
 This directory is created by the framework if it does not exist.
 Begin the cloning process by running the framework with the following two
-parameters: *-fileName -repositorySource*
+parameters: *-file -source*

 Example:
 ```
-java -cp micro-analyzer.jar joelbits.modules.cloning.CloningModule repositories.json github
+java -cp micro-analyzer.jar joelbits.modules.cloning.CloningModule -file repositories.json -source github
 ```

 Explanation of parameters:

-* *-fileName* is the input file containing names of the repositories to be cloned.
+* *-file* is the input file containing names of the repositories to be cloned.
 The file must contain the full names as required by each repository source, e.g., apache/logging-log4j2 for a GitHub repository.
-* *-repositorySource* The source, e.g., github, of the remote repositories.
+* *-source* The source, e.g., github, of the remote repositories.
 Must be stated so that the framework uses the correct cloning plugin.

 **Preprocessing**:

 This module pre-processes the projects found in the _/repositories_ folder which must exist in the same directory as the framework jar is run.
-There are 5 possible input parameters; *-connector -language -fileName -source -datasetName*
+There are 5 possible input parameters; *-connector -parser -inputFile -source -dataset*

 Example:
 ```
-java -cp micro-analyzer.jar joelbits.modules.preprocessing.PreProcessorModule git java metadata.json github jmh_dataset
+java -cp micro-analyzer.jar joelbits.modules.preprocessing.PreProcessorModule -connector git -parser java -inputFile metadata.json -source github -dataset jmh_dataset -all
 ```

 Explanation of parameters:

-* *-connector* informs which connector should be used to connect to the repositories cvs.
+* *-connector* informs which connector should be used to connect to the repositories CVS.
 The reason for using a connector is to be able to collect the history of the repository development.
-* *-language* represent which language parser should be used to extract the raw data.
+* *-parser* represent which language parser should be used to extract the raw data.
-* *-fileName* is the name of the input file that contains the projects' metadata.
+* *-inputFile* is the name of the input file that contains the projects' metadata.
 * *-source* identifies the source of the repositories, i.e., where the metadata file were retrieved from, e.g., github.
-* *-datasetName* is optional and will be the name given to the created dataset.
+* *-dataset* is optional and will be the name given to the created dataset.
 If this parameter is left out, a default name will be given to the created dataset.
+* *-all* is optional and if set all code base files matching the parser language will be parsed and persisted as a new dataset.

 **Analysis**: